Berlin

 • Apartments with equipped kitchens, ideal for family or long stays

-• Free Wi-Fi throughout, pets accepted without supplement
+• Free Wi-Fi throughout the property, pets accepted without supplement

-• Family rooms available, modular configurations by unit
+• Family rooms available, modular configuration by unit

 sly Berlin